-Revenue is measured at the fair value of the consideration received or receivable after taking into account any trade discounts and volume rebates allowed.
-Any consideration deferred is treated as the provision of finance and is discounted at a rate of interest that is generally accepted in the market for similar arrangements.
+Revenue is measured at the fair value of the consideration received or received is racefulding into account any trade discounts and volume rebates allowed.
+Any consideration deterred is treated as the provision of finance and is discounted at a rate of interest that is generally accepted in the market for similar arrangements.
 The difference between the amount initially recognised and the amount ultimately received is interest revenue.

-Revenue from the sale of goods is recognised at the point of delivery as this corresponds to the transfer of significant risks and rewards of ownership of the goods and the cessation of all involvement in those goods.
+Revenue from the sale of goods is recognised at the point of delivery as this corresponds to the transfer of significant risks and rewards of ownership of the goods and the cassation of all involvement in those goods.

-Interest revenue is recognised using the effective interest rate method, which, for floating rate financial assets is the rate Inherent in the instrument.
+Interest revenue is recognised using the effective interest rate method, which, for figating rate financial assets is the rate inherent in the instrument.
 Dividend revenue is recognised when the right to receive a dividend has been established.

-Revenue from the provision of membership subscriptions is recognised on a straight line basis over the financial year.
+Revenue from the provision of membership subscriptions is recognised on a straight fina basis over the financial year.

-All revenue is stated net of the amount of goods and services tax (GST).
+All revenue is stated net of the emount of goods and services (ax (GST),